Tiny wrists in cuffs: How police use force against children

 The AP analyzed data on approximately 3,000 instances of police use of force against children under 16 over the past 11 years.
 The data, provided to the AP by Accountable Now, a project of The Leadership Conference Education Fund aiming to create a comprehensive use-of-force database, includes incidents from 25 police departments in 17 states.

 It’s a small representation of the 18,000 police agencies nationwide and the millions of daily encounters police have with the public.

 But the information gleaned is troubling.

-Black children made up more than 50% of those who were handled forcibly, though they are only 15% of the U.S. child population.
-They and other minority kids are often perceived by police as being older than they are.
+Black children made up more than 50% of those who were handled forcibly, though they are just 15% of the U.S. child population.
+Minority children are often perceived by police as being older than they are.
 The most common types of force were takedowns, strikes and muscling, followed by firearms pointed at or used on children.
-Less often, children faced other tactics, like the use of pepper spray or police K-9s.
+Less often, kids faced other tactics, like pepper spray or police K-9s.

 In Minneapolis, officers pinned children with their bodyweight at least 190 times.
-In Indianapolis, more than 160 kids were handcuffed; in Wichita, Kansas, police officers drew or used their Tasers on kids at least 45 times.
-Most children in the dataset are teenagers, but the data included dozens of cases of children ages 10 or younger who were also subject to police force.
+In Indianapolis, more than 160 kids were handcuffed; in Wichita, Kansas, officers drew or used their Tasers on kids at least 45 times.
+Most children in the dataset are teenagers, but the data included dozens of cases of children age 10 or younger.

 Force is occasionally necessary to subdue children, some of whom are accused of serious crimes.